AceCentre/MovementSwitch/README.md

 ## Credits

 * Graham Law - Check out <http://celticmagic.org> for some great AT hardware.
+Graham wrote *ALL** of this code.
+[See his page here which documents it from his side](https://www.celticmagic.org/movement-detector).
 * Gerard Cullen <http://www.rhn.org.uk> - Original inspiration and version 1 of this project was down to Gerard

 ## License